 We are not accepting Community Impact Grant Applications at this time.

-Fund Two: Community Impact Grants - DHA Fund
+Community Impact Grants - DHA Fund

 PURPOSE: In Denton County, 46% of residents spend 30% or more of their monthly household income on rent and 32% of households do not have sufficient assets to live for three months at the federal poverty level should they lose their main source of income.
 Financial insecurity destabilizes families and jeopardizes the long-term vitality of cities and local economies.
 Moving these low-income families toward financial independence by engaging them to improve their financial lives is an important and significant challenge.